fsharp/fsharp.org/about/index.md

  * [Real-World Functional Programming](http://msdn.microsoft.com/en-us/library/hh314518) -
    Introduces functional programming in F# and discusses how to use F# for client-side and server-side development, numerical computing, charting and other.

+## Specification

+ * [The F# Language Specification](/specs/language-spec) - The specification gives an in-depth technical explanation of the F# language constructs and required compiler behavior.
+   It discusses topics such as lexical analysis, grammar, types including type inference algorithm, expressions, patterns and other.

 ## Component Design Guidelines